moonthug/discovery-agent/README.md

 The agent comes with a mechanism to allow all parts of an application to `import`/`require` the library and use the static `pool` method to return the next available service.

+It also provides a very basic round-robin load balancing.

 Set up the pool:

 ```javascript 1.7